kilogold/confidential-pinata/docs/arbiter.md

 ### A6.
 Game master isolation

 The GM MUST NOT read the backend: no HP ElGamal or AES keys, no HP mint authority, no HP vault authority, no HP draw, no per-strike refuse.
 Using the frontend to sign Initialize or Close does not count as reading the arbiter (**DEP3**).
 This is policy.
-Enforcement is **O1**.
+Enforcement is **O1** (this file).
 If isolation fails, the house knows exact HP and can select a winner.

 ### A7.
 Liveness versus censorship